slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Kevin Kelly*
 > *"If everybody loves you, something is wrong."
 -- Paulo Coelho*
-> *"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
--- Naval Ravikant*
-> *"Your family is broken but you're going to fix the world."
--- Naval Ravikant*
-> *"If raising children was less rewarding than not doing it, the human race would have gone extinct."
--- Naval Ravikant*
 > *"Bad friends will prevent you from having good friends."
 -- African Proverb*
 > *"I drink to make other people more interesting."
 -- Ernest Hemingway*
+> *"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
+"Your family is broken but you're going to fix the world."
+"If raising children was less rewarding than not doing it, the human race would have gone extinct."
+-- Naval Ravikant*

 - maintain old friendships
 - be suspicious of people who like being owed a favor. especially if it is not a favor you requested.